migupl/vanilla-js-web-component-leaflet-geojson/README.md

 }
 ```

-The optional attribute *allowAddMarker* triggers the 'x-leaflet-map:marker-added' event on [adding a new marker](#adding-a-marker-to-the-map).
+The optional attribute *allowAddMarker* triggers the 'x-leaflet-map:marker-pointed-out' event on [adding a new marker](#adding-a-marker-to-the-map).
 Nothing is done on the map.

 The optional attribute *customStyle* defines the name of the custom class and style file separated by a colon.
 This allows custom styling of elements within the Web Component.